kamack38/easycar/README.md

 User systemd unit file is provided (easycar.service).
 Secrets.toml needs to reside in the home directory of an user.
-After the installation copy the unitfile to ~/.config/systemd/user/ and enable + start it:
+After the installation copy the unit file to ~/.config/systemd/user/ and enable + start it:

 ```bash
 systemctl --user enable --now easycar.service